omerkhan/journal/src/content/pages/now.md

 ## Reading

-"The Creative Act: A Way of Being" by Rick Rubin – he is one of the most successful music producers of all time, despite having no traditional musical talent, because he does less, listens more, and trusts feeling and instinct over formulas.
+"The Creative Act: A Way of Being" by Rick Rubin.
+He's one of the most successful music producers of all time, despite having no 'real' musical talent, because he does less, listens more, and trusts his feelings and instincts.

 ## Learning